-If you’re from another country, the undergraduate admission process is largely the same as it is for students from the U.S., though there are a few additional requirements and forms.
+If you attend school or hold primary citizenship from outside the U.S., the undergraduate admission process is largely the same as it is for domestic students, though there are a few additional requirements and forms.

 General Document Submissions

-We strongly recommend sending application documents through your high school's college counselor.
+We strongly recommend sending application documents through your high school's college counselor, who can transmit them electronically to us via Naviance, SCOIR, or Slate.org.
 If necessary, you may send PDFs to firstname.lastname@example.org.

 Scholarship materials are submitted online via your application status portal.
 For information on each merit scholarship, click here.